ryabovasasha08/MIP_assignments/README.md

 ## General information

-Theoretical problems will be uploaded as a .pdf-file.
+Theoretical and coding problems will be uploaded as a .pdf-file.
 For each coding assignment, we will provide a template for your solution.
 Additonally, we will provide a test file where you can test your code.
 Note that passing all the tests does not mean that your implementation is correct.

 ## Set up your Copy of this Repository